dpaola2/RubyTalk/README.md

 - make `Object` class receive the message `subclass` instead of using `create_class`
 - resumable exceptions?
 - Ruby threads === Smalltalk processes? (not yet)
+- handle dependencies from within RubyTalk (rather than needing to edit the Gemfile and run bundle install)

 # Ideas for applications / objects